craigduncanlab/singlecell/genome_sizes.md

-# Genome sizes - some draft notes
+# Notes on Genome sizes

-(c) Craig Duncan 15 August 2020
+(c) Craig Duncan 2020-1.
+A work in progress.

+Created 15 August 2020.
+Last updated 8 February 2021.

 # An illustration